 I had high hopes for Red Cliff, considering Woo’s much anticipated return to Asia and the subsequent positive reaction that it garnered.
 I was disappointed with the action sequences as a whole, given how much John Woo has influenced the genre, and how combat-orientated much of the film is.
 The film’s action sequences look beautiful, but they should hit much harder than they do.

 With that said, Red Cliff sinks or swims, like all narrative epics, on its quieter moments.
 As important as the action is, especially under a masterful conductor of violent chaos like Woo, the dramatic personality of a tale this long, complex, and sprawling is more important.
 Given the heights of the Hong Kong director’s career in the ’80’s and early ’90’s, and taking into account how disappointing his Hollywood career was, the success of Red Cliff is a more than a welcome return to form.
+Red Cliff is far from flawless, but it represents some of the best that modern Chinese action cinema has to offer.
 John Woo has got his mojo back.